 - Turn on your front defrost vent and rear-window defroster.
 This can help, especially if you turn on the A/C to low.
 You may feel cold, but being cold is much better than not being able to see where you are going.

-How to clear foggy windows when it is hot outside.
+How do I clear foggy windows when it’s hot outside?

 Unlike foggy windows caused by cold weather, hot weather fog forms on the outside of the car’s windows.
 There are some simple fixes to this problem.

 - Turn on your windshield wipers.
 Simply by turning on your front a rear-window wipers, you can wipe away the condensation and see much clearer.
 While this tip helps you to see out the front and rear windows, it does not eliminate the problem from side windows.